 Felony charges are very serious in Florida.
 To be sure, Florida Code 775.082 explains that a first-degree felony could be penalized by up to 30 years in prison.
 A second degree felony is punishable by a prison sentence of up to 15 years, and a felony of the third degree is punishable by up to five years in prison.
 Prison in itself is bad enough, but a criminal charge could also include fees that are charged, potential probationary periods, a requirement to pay restitution, a community service or education requirement and more.
 Of course, a felony charge will remain on your criminal record for years to come–potentially for the remainder of your life–and could affect housing, employment, education, and more.

 Contact Our Criminal Defense Law Firm Now

-If you are facing criminal charges for the exploitation of a disabled or elderly person, you need an experienced and knowledgeable Tampa criminal defense attorney on your side.
+If you are facing criminal charges for the exploitation of a disabled or elderly person, you need an experienced and knowledgeable Tampa criminal defense attorney at All Family Law Group, P.A. on your side.
 We have decades’ worth of experience and success in litigation as well as plea deals when to your benefit.
 Call us today at 813-672-1900 or email us to schedule a free consultation to discuss the circumstances surrounding your case.
 We will respond to you immediately.

 If you have an emergency situation and you need to call us after hours then please call (813) 551-3903 for assistance.
 We are happy to help!